Do you ever just look at something and wonder, can I paint that? I do!

 How I painted my 15 year old "First Office Chair" (aww tear) from that classic old Cherry to a stunning Navy!

 Feeling a bit nostalgic today.
-Typing this using my new adorable keyboard I got yesterday, while talking about my old (about to be "Grandma - Donated" and out the door) chair...how can I not be?
+Typing this post using my new adorable keyboard that I got yesterday, while talking about my old (about to be "Grandma - Donated" and out the door) chair...how can I not be?